PopupViewModel

 Autocasts from Object[]

 Collection of action or action toggle objects.
-Each action may be executed by clicking the icon or image symbolizing them in the popup.
-By default, every popup has a zoom-to action styled with a magnifying glass icon popupTemplate-zoom-action.
+Each action may be executed by clicking the icon or image symbolizing them.
+By default, every popup and Features widget has a zoom-to action styled with a magnifying glass icon popupTemplate-zoom-action.
 When this icon is clicked, the view zooms in four LODs and centers on the selected feature.

-You may remove this action from the default popup actions by setting includeDefaultActions to false, or by setting the overwriteActions property to true in a PopupTemplate.
-The order of each action in the popup is the order in which they appear in the actions Collection.
+You may remove this action from the default actions by setting includeDefaultActions to false, or by setting the overwriteActions property to true in a PopupTemplate.
+The order of each action is the order in which they appear in the actions Collection.

-The trigger-action event fires each time an action in the popup is clicked.
+The trigger-action event fires each time an action is clicked.
 This event should be used to execute custom code for each action clicked.
-For example, if you would like to add a zoom-out action to the popup that zooms the view out several LODs, you would define the zoom-out code in a separate function.
+For example, if you would like to add a zoom-out action that zooms the view out several LODs, you would define the zoom-out code in a separate function.
 Then you would call the custom zoom-out function in the trigger-action event handler.
 See the sample code snippet below for more details on how this works.

 Actions are defined with the properties listed in the ActionButton or ActionToggle class.